-The Aldabra Atoll is a Unesco World Heritage Site and contains four large coral islands which enclose a shallow lagoon.
+The Aldabra Atoll, part of the Seychelles, is a Unesco World Heritage Site and contains four large coral islands which enclose a shallow lagoon.
 In their turn, this group of islands is surrounded by a beautiful coral reef.
 Because of the fact that it is rather difficult to access and the relative isolation of the Aldabra Atoll, it has been protected from human influence.
 As a result, this natural wonder is home to well over 150,000 giant tortoises, the world's largest single population.
 Other species of animals to be found are tiger sharks, manta rays and thousands of seabirds.
 If you want to visit, you have to get special permission in the capital Victoria.
 Only scientists are allowed to stay for longer times.

 We don't currently have any Travel Helpers for Aldabra Atoll